SFML/SFML/tools/android/readme.txt

 HOW-TO-USE:
 -----------
-1) Some of these scripts need an environement variable to work ($NDK) as well as the Android CMake toolchain you'll find in cmake/toolchains (android.toolchain.cmake) export NDK=/path/to/your/ndk export ANDROID_CMAKE_TOOLCHAIN=/path/to/android.toolchain.cmake
+1) Some of these scripts need an environment variable to work ($NDK) as well as the Android CMake toolchain you'll find in cmake/toolchains (android.toolchain.cmake) export NDK=/path/to/your/ndk export ANDROID_CMAKE_TOOLCHAIN=/path/to/android.toolchain.cmake